Morita equivalence of Nijenhuis structures: Infinitesimal Nijenhuis structures

-The condition that $J\times (R_{\mathscr{G}}\times R_{\mathscr{H}})\times J$ preserves $\mathrm{Graph}(\mathscr{A})$ is equivalent to the statement that $G_{0}\xleftarrow{\ \mu_{1}\ } \left( P,J \right) \xrightarrow{\ \mu_{2}\ } H_{0}$ is a Morita equivalence between the multiplicative tensor fields $R_{\mathscr{G}}$ and $R_{\mathscr{H}}$.
-Since the vanishing of the Nijenhuis torsion is preserved through integration (see \cite[Section 6.2]{bursztyn2019lie}), this completes the proof. \end{proof} Considering the one-to-one correspondence between integrable Lie algebroids and source-simply connected Lie groupoids, from Theorem \ref{thm:morita-nijenhuis-groupoid-to-algebroid} and Theorem \ref{thm:morita-nijenhuis-algebroid-to-groupoid} we obtain the following corollary. \begin{corollary} The Lie functor establishes a one-to-one correspondence between Morita equivalences of multiplicative $(1,1)$-tensor fields on source-simply connected Lie groupoids and Morita equivalences of IM $(1,1)$-tensor fields.
+Considering the one-to-one correspondence between integrable Lie algebroids and source-simply connected Lie groupoids, from Theorem \ref{thm:morita-nijenhuis-groupoid-to-algebroid} and Theorem \ref{thm:morita-nijenhuis-algebroid-to-groupoid} we obtain the following corollary. \begin{corollary} The Lie functor establishes a one-to-one correspondence between Morita equivalences of multiplicative $(1,1)$-tensor fields on source-simply connected Lie groupoids and Morita equivalences of IM $(1,1)$-tensor fields.
 Moreover, Morita equivalences of source-simply connected Nijenhuis groupoids correspond bijectively to Morita equivalences of infinitesimal Nijenhuis structures. \end{corollary} In particular, the following is a consequence of Theorem \ref{thm:morita-equiv-relation}. \begin{corollary} Morita equivalence of infinitesimal Nijenhuis structures is an equivalence relation. \end{corollary}